 Tessers resemble a mix between a squid and a mollusk.
 They have thousands of wire-thin tentacles that can stretch for miles outside their soft, squishy bodies.
 These tentacles harvest energy directly from the Stellar Medium and convert it into power for the Tesser's massive brain.
 It's debatable how intelligent a Tesser truly is.
 Most psychics who have bonded with one say that they have the intelligence and demeanor of a small puppy, but those who have worked with them for extended periods often come to believe that they think deep thoughts on a scale too slow for humans to register.

 Tessers will burrow into asteroids, using them as protective shells for decades or centuries until they grow too large and are forced to seek out new homes.
 Their teleportation abilities are more than strong enough to carry millions of tons of rock and metal with them over celestial distances.
-This is a fact that has not gone unnoticed among Cosmic explorers, who will sometimes try to lure a tesser into adopting a large, air-filled ship as a shell.
+This is a fact that has not gone unnoticed among Cosmic explorers.
+Coaxing tessers into adopting star ships as their temporary shells (given their slow growth, a large enough ship could last a century or more) and then telepathically binding them to magical navigation thrones is the main way to build a vessel capable of traversing the Cosmic Sphere.

 The Dagger Moon